polimi-cmls-23/group9-hw-ID-TheSineOfTheTimes/README.md

 # FeelInk
 ## An interactive audiovisual experience
+The idea of the project is to create an audiovisual experience in which the user gets in touch with emotions.
+We looked for studies that associated colors with moods, and through the use of an RGB sensor we are able to capture the data that represents a color.
+So we have created soundscapes that can evoke emotions such as: happiness, sadness, relaxation, fear, love and related animation.
+The user detects a color with the sensor then associated audio and video will start.

 # Requirements
 * An Arduino or an ESP32 board (we used an Arduino Uno and an ESP32-Cam during development) or any board, really